When my boyfriend first proposed the idea of going whitewater rafting, I thought he was insane. I envisioned the experience being something like this:

 If you’re in Colorado (or any mountainous state that hosts whitewater rafting) make sure to bring sunglasses.
 If you have non-sporty sunglasses like mine (the sporty sunglasses I used to have met their end thanks to someone sitting on them.
 Definitely not me), make sure you have Croakies or something similar on them so they don’t end up in Clear Creek.
 Better safe than sorry!
 If you don’t have Croakies, find the nearest frat boy and ask him for some.
 Just kidding.
 Go buy some cheap ones on Amazon.

 As always, slather yourself with sunscreen, but make sure you do not put it on your forehead or above your eyes.
 You will spend the rest of the trip with your eyes on fire when your sunscreen is running into your eyes after being splashed by water.
 Ask my boyfriend, he experienced this agony for a majority of our day.

 Like I said, the beginner rapids are quite calm, and thanks to the awesome guides at Colorado Rafting Company, we had an absolute blast.
-Mark was our guide, and while he’s done for the season, he will be back in 2015 and I would definitely request him.
-All the guides were great, but Mark was the one in the raft with us, so I have to give him a special shout-out.
+Mark was our guide, and while all the guides were great, but Mark was the one in the raft with us, so I have to give him a special shout-out.